juristr/juristr.github.com/content/blog/decomposing-the-majestic-monolith-with-nx.md

 {{<figure url="/blog/assets/imgs/angular-monolith.png" size="full" >}}

 As shown in the picture above, the app structure is monolithic.
+Let's explore some of the potential issues you might face as a team when following such structure, especially when you have to scale it.

+### Feature Boundaries

 https://twitter.com/LayZeeDK/status/1317927987845734414?s=20

+## Conclusion

 Why would someone want to use Nx in a smaller project?